foreodessa/GUI_Test/README.md

 The reports can be found the in ./reports/e2e

+(reports will pop up in your browser after you excution)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.